wolfSSL/wolfssl/IDE/ECLIPSE/MICRIUM/README.md

 ## Usage

-You can start with your IDE-based project for Micrium uC/OS-III and uC/TCP stack.
-You must include the uC-Clk module into your project because wolfSSL uses Micrium’s Clk_GetTS_Unix () function from <clk.h> in order to authenticate certificate date ranges.
+You can start with your IDE-based example project for Micrium uC/OS-III and uC/TCPIP stack.
+You must include the uC-Clk module into your project because wolfSSL uses Micrium’s Clk_GetTS_Unix () function from <clk.h> in order to authenticate the start and end dates of certificates.

 wolfSSL supports a compile-time user configurable options in the `IDE/ECLIPSE/MICRIUM/user_settings.h` file.

-The `wolfsslRunTests.c` example application provides a simple function to run the selected examples at compile time through the following four #defines (see user_settings.h).
+The `wolfsslRunTests.c` example application provides a simple function to run the selected examples at compile time through the following four #defines in user_settings.h.

 ```
        1. #define WOLFSSL_WOLFCRYPT_TEST